Playwriting Curriculum & Script Library

 - K-6 playwriting curriculum with accompanying videos & lesson plans

-We are honored to serve elementary students statewide as part of the Professional Outreach Programs in the Schools (POPS), managed by the Utah State Board of Education and funded by the Utah State Legislature.
+We are honored to serve elementary students statewide as part of Professional Outreach Programs in the Schools (POPS), managed by the Utah State Board of Education and funded in part by the Utah State Legislature.

-Utah International Charter School (2018-2019), Spring 2019: we performed two short plays from the Theatre Artists of Color Writing Workshop and discussed creating work as artists of color with four classes, grades 9-12, that included students from Somalia, Burundi, Burma, Thailand, Nepal, Iraq, South Africa, Democratic Republic of the Congo, Rwanda, Uganda, Tanzania, Palestine, Dominican Republic, Eritrea, Egypt, Chad, Zimbabwe and Zambia.
+- Utah International Charter School (2018-2019, 2019-2020), Spring 2019: we performed two short plays from the Theatre Artists of Color Writing Workshop and discussed creating work as artists of color with four English classes, grades 11-12, that included students from Somalia, Burundi, Burma, Thailand, Nepal, Iraq, South Africa, Democratic Republic of the Congo, Rwanda, Uganda, Tanzania, Palestine, Dominican Republic, Eritrea, Egypt, Chad, Zimbabwe and Zambia.
 (Length: Single Day) Fall 2019: we guided four English classes, grades 11-12, through the process of developing and performing their own short horror plays.
 (Length: One Month)

 - Oakridge Elementary in Granite School District (2018-2019), Spring 2019: as part of Spike 150, we guided a fourth grade class through writing, directing and performing “The Ten-Mile Day”, a short play about the Chinese workers’ contribution to the completion of the Transcontinental Railroad.
+(Length: Eight Weeks)